zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/dbcontext-configuration.md

 }
 ```

 When you create a new ASP.NET Core application, this hook is included by default.

-The `DbContext` itself and any dependencies in its constructor need to be registered as services in the application's service provider.
-This can be easily achieved by having a constructor on the `DbContext` that takes an instance of `DbContextOptions<TContext>` as an argument and using the `AddDbContext<TContext>` method.
+ - The `DbContext` itself and any dependencies in its constructor need to be registered as services in the application's service provider.
+ - This can be easily achieved by having a constructor on the `DbContext` that takes an instance of `DbContextOptions<TContext>` as an argument and using the `AddDbContext<TContext>` method.

-### Using a constructor with no parameters
+### Using a Constructor without Parameters

 If the `DbContext` can't be obtained from the application service provider, the tools look for the derived `DbContext` type inside the project.
-Then they try to create an instance using a constructor with no parameters.
+Then they try to create an instance using a constructor without parameters.
 This can be the default constructor if the `DbContext` is configured using the `OnConfiguring` method.

-### From a design-time factory
+### From a Design-time Factory

 You can also tell the tools how to create your `DbContext` by implementing the `IDesignTimeDbContextFactory<TContext>` interface.

 If a class implementing this interface is found in either the same project as the derived `DbContext` or in the application's startup project, the tools bypass the other ways of creating the `DbContext` and use the design-time factory instead.

 ```csharp
 using Microsoft.EntityFrameworkCore;